yann-yinn/nuxt-gustave/README.md

 Another post in mardown.
 ```

-#### Generate JSON
+#### Generate JSON files

-Run `npm run dev`: Json files are generating automatically when running command `npm run dev` or `npm run generate`.
-You can also use manually `npx nuxt-gustave` command to run the compilers.
+Json files are generating automatically from our `content/posts` directory when running nuxt commands like `npm run dev` or `npm run generate`.
+We can also use manually `npx nuxt-gustave` command to run the importers.

-You will now find a `static/api/posts.json` with this content :
+We now have a `static/api/posts.json` with this content :

 ```json
 [